goofball222/unifi/README.md

 If you don't want to use a custom SSL certificate then the `/usr/lib/unifi/cert` volume can be left unmapped.
 Alternatively if the `privkey.pem` and/or `fullchain.pem` file are not present SSL customization will be skipped.

 To revert from a custom cert to a UniFi self-signed certificate stop the container, rename or remove `/DATA_VOLUME/unifi/data/keystore`, and restart the container.
 The UniFi application will automatically generate a new keystore file with a new self-signed cert.

+**NB/IMPORTANT:** This feature is present in all dynamic tags and any static release tags built after 2017-08-21.

 ---